Resource Sharing Modeling

 Approach

-This work leverages low-overhead hardware performance counters and fast statistical hardware models to rapidly predict the effects of resource sharing.
+This work leverages low-overhead hardware performance counters, runtime resource stealing, and fast statistical hardware models to rapidly predict the effects of resource sharing.

 internal project page